Superintendent's Compendium

 • All locations within 100 feet of another vessel, either moored or underway, non-motorized craft, rafts, anglers, and any shoreline

-The Flat Wake Areas described above are defined by marker buoys set and maintained by the National Park Service and as identified on maps in Appendix E.
+NOTE: The Flat Wake Areas described above are defined by marker buoys set and maintained by the National Park Service and as identified on maps (Appendix E) attached to and made part of this document.

 (h) The following areas/sites are designated for the launching or recovery of vessels using a trailer: